displaycoffee/cheat-codes/README.md

 ﻿# Cheat Codes

-This repo contains code snippets for dropping into sites.
+This repo contains code snippets for sites, projects, or whatever your heart fancies.
 [Go here](https://display.coffee/cheat-codes) to find instructions and preview.